aveturi/MovementTool/readme.md

 Movement Composition Library

-FOR PROPER DOCUMENTATION GO TO documentation/index.html
+FOR BETTER DOCUMENTATION GO TO documentation/index.html in a web browser.

 This tool allows you to "compose" complex 2d motion by chaining simple 2D movements together in configurable ways!